fbchat-dev/fbchat/docs/intro.rst

     client = Client('<email>', '<password>', session_cookies=session_cookies)

 .. warning::
-    You session cookies can be just as valueable as you password, so store them with equal care
+    You session cookies can be just as valuable as you password, so store them with equal care

 .. _intro_events: